Dre Campbell Farm

 Insecticidal soaps are natural pesticides that you can also use to get rid of spittlebug infestations.

-To make a simple DIY insecticidal soap, combine four tablespoons of natural liquid soap, such as Castile soap, with one gallon of water.
+To make a simple DIY insecticide soap, combine 4 tablespoons of natural liquid soap, such as Castile soap, with 1 gallon of water.

-Mix well and spray the solution directly on spittlebug nymphs and adults.
+Mix well, then spray the solution directly onto spittlebug nymphs and adults.
 The soap solution kills the critters on contact.

 You can also buy premade insecticidal soap for this purpose.